Monday, December 23, 2024

 They provide that any (not just corruption) case can be closed if the court recognizes that before bringing suspicion to specific individuals, investigators or detectives conducted the investigation for longer than a certain period, notes ZN.ua.

-After all, due to the “Lozovoy amendment”, since 2018, complex corruption cases can only be investigated for 18 months before a suspicion is served.
+After all, because of the “Lozovoy amendment”, since 2018, complex corruption cases can only be investigated for 18 months before a suspicion is served.
 During the war, this period was increased to 30 months.
 At first glance, this time is enough.
 But when we are talking about a large-scale economic scheme with an international element that has been built over the years, such restrictions are just another chance for the violator to get away with it.

 According to the latest survey commissioned by the Razumkov Center for Mirror of the Week, more than half of citizens see this as a problem.
 Thus, 54.1% confirm that it is necessary to abolish temporary restrictions on the time frame for investigating serious corruption crimes.